 Where Did I Stay?

-Since the biggest piece of my budget was accommodations, I thought I’d take you through where I stayed to keep costs down.
+Since the biggest piece of my budget was accommodations, I thought I’d take you through where I stayed.
 And though I mainly stayed in hostels, I did throw in some cushier nights at nice hotels ~ particularly after the long hikes, when I really wanted either a good bath or shower!
 And I still managed to stay within my budget.

 Where I Stayed in El Chalten: Chalten Suites ($110/night).
 Another splurge, & one of the only luxury hotels in town, with a great breakfast buffet & soaring mountain views.